 at Brooklyn College.
 He was a prolific composer, yet very little of his large

 output has been heard much, if at all these days.

 This piece, the Williamsburg Suite,

 and World War 2, it had an inherent focus on Americana.
 In this case, it’s

 a musical depiction of Williamsburg Virginia, one of the early settlements

-during Colonial days prior to the American
+during Colonial days prior to the American Revolution.

-this sort were considered morale boosts; instilling a sense of patriotism of our
+sort were considered morale boosts; instilling a sense of patriotism of our

 Sadly, because this was the world premier of this work, only two pieces

 it’s hard to tell.
 I don’t think this piece was recorded commercially and,